John30013/disqus-auto-expand/README.md

 Bug fixes:

-- Fixed the **Open links in a new tab/window** option.
+- Fixed the **Open URLs in a new tab/window** option.

 ### Version 0.2

 New content management options:

 - **Stop autoplay media**: attemtps to stop autoplay embedded audio and video items (because the browser settings to do this do not always work).
 Does not affect GIFs.
-- **Open links in a new tab/window**: forces URLs included in a comment to open in a new browser window or tab (depending on your browser’s settings).
+- **Open links in a new tab or window**: forces URLs included in a comment to open in a new browser window or tab (depending on your browser’s settings).

 ### Version 0.1